– 1994 Mercedes-Benz E 200 T from the W 124 series

 – delivered and always registered in Germany

-– only two registered keepers from new and just 93,400 km on the clock
+– two registered owners from new and 93,400 km on the odometer only

 – German registration documents

 Even a hugely successful car series needs to be replaced eventually, so the Mercedes W123, a volume seller with over 2.7 million units, was superseded by the W124 in 1984.
 For the next decade and more, this Mercedes defined the standard for mid-size luxury cars.
 The styling came from Bruno Sacco, and engineering as well as build quality were nothing short of excellent – so much so, that its fans have taken to nicknaming the W124 “the last true Mercedes”.
 Despite its somewhat box-shaped lines with the prominent radiator grille, typical for Mercedes cars of its era, the W124 actually had a very low drag coefficient of 0.28 (with slim tires).